 - Add the egg whites (you add them unbeaten) and beat batter on high for 2 minutes.
 It is ok if the final batter isn’t completely smooth.
 Fold in crushed sandwich cookies.

-- Pour half of the batter into each of the three prepared pans.
+- Pour one third of the batter into each of the three prepared pans.
 Tilt them a bit to level out the batter, and then drop them from a few inches above the counter to finish leveling them.

 - Bake 30-35 minutes.
 The sides should have pulled away from the edges and the top should be golden brown and barely spring back when pressed with a finger tip.